justinnoor/pfhowto/README.md

 ### Labeling packets with tags

-It is possible to tag packets for troubleshooting and organizational purposes.
+Before diving into logging, we should quickly introduce a small but useful feature known as **tags**.
+We can **tag** so that they will be marked, which will improve their visibility in log files and troubleshooting.
+The rule below will attach the string "WEB" to any packet that matches it.
+We actually added a tag on our SSH rule in the main ruleset above.

-Tag our SSH rule:
+Tag a web services rule:
 ```
-pass in proto tcp to port { 22 } tag SSH
+pass proto tcp to port { 80 443 } tag WEB
 ```

-Any packet that matches the above rule will be tagged with "SSH".
-The tag will act as a marker, providing better visibility to packets when logging, troubleshooting, etc.

 ### Accessing log data with tcpdump